-

 • Speak to the department supervisor, team leader, nurse manager.

-• If your concerns cannot be resolved contact the Cooley Dickinson Patient Relations Hotline at 413-582-4970 or via email at PatientRelations@cooleydickinson.org.
+• If your concerns cannot be resolved, contact Cooley Dickinson Patient and Family Relations at 413-582-4970 or via email at PatientRelations@cooleydickinson.org.

 • You also have the right to file a grievance or complaint with the following organizations: